thierrymoudiki/thierrymoudiki.github.io/_posts/2020-04-24-target-encoder-correlation.md

 Notice that `X_Cholesky` has 4 covariates, that `X_onehot` had 14 covariates, and imagine a situation with a higher cardinality for each factor.

-## Fit a model to one-hot encoded and target based
+## Fit a model to one-hot encoded and target based covariates

 In this section, we compare both types of encoding using [cross-validation]({% post_url 2020-04-17-crossval-3 %}) with Root Mean Squared Errors (RMSE).